COVID-19: Support for culture, heritage and sport sectors

 We conducted a survey to determine whether this emergency support fund achieved its main objectives in helping organizations maintain jobs, and support business continuity.
 Here are the results from the Emergency Support Fund for Cultural, Heritage and Sport Organizations Recipient Survey.

-Since the start of the COVID-19 pandemic, the Government of Canada has been meeting with people working in the culture, heritage and sport sectors across the country to understand how the Government of Canada can best support them through this challenging time.
 In the fall of 2020, a series of town halls and roundtables engaged nearly 4,000 individuals and organizations and received close to 1,000 written submissions.
-Participants had an opportunity to share their views about the impacts of the COVID-19 pandemic on their sectors.
+Participants shared their views about the impacts of the COVID-19 pandemic on their sectors.
 They also discussed ideas for a relaunch that will be more fair, inclusive and green.
-These conversations will help us build towards a stronger and more equitable recovery for Canadians.
+These conversations helped us build towards a stronger and more equitable recovery for Canadians.

 Summaries of roundtable discussions